Click on the image above to view this

 A brain aneurysm is a balloon-like bulge in the wall of a brain artery.
 If this bulge tears and bleeds, nearby cells may be damaged.
 A brain aneurysm can occur in an artery wall that is weak or has a defect.
-The doctors of St. Luke's Neurosurgical Associates use several surgical procedures to treat aneurysms, including microneurosurgery and laser neurosurgery.
+The doctors of St. Luke's Neurosurgical Associates use several surgical procedures to treat aneurysms, including microneurosurgery.

 A brain tumor is a mass of abnormal cells in the brain.
 A brain tumor can be classified as primary (starting in the brain) or metastatic (traveling to the brain from another site in the body).
 Brain tumors are either benign (slow-growing, not cancerous) or malignant (growing quickly, cancerous).
 The doctors of St. Luke's Neurosurgical Associates use several surgical procedures to treat brain tumors, including microneurosurgery.

 Head injuries occur when the brain strikes the skull.
 Depending on the severity of the injury, some mental or physical skills may be lost.
 Damage to the spine can be caused by trauma, such as car accidents, falls, electrical shock and sports injuries.
 Spinal injuries can be very serious and result in numbness or paralysis.
 The doctors and staff of St. Luke's Neurosurgical Associates use the latest techniques, including minimally-invasive procedures, to treat patients with head and spine injuries.